adriandoonan/improv-toolbox/src/content/exercises/cliffweb-object-point-of-view.md

 ---
 name: Object Point Of View
-purpose: GroundedPlay
+purpose: Grounded Play
 shortDescription: A strong point of view underlies an authentic scene.
 description: A strong point of view underlies an authentic scene.
 An improviser should be able to fish a good point of view out of any situation, no matter how mundane.
 tags:
   - Will Hines - How to be the greatest improviser on earth
   - Grounded play
 source: cliffweb; Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---